LastPatriot/aws-eks-terraform-for-retail-sample-app/README.md

 ---

-## Destroying the Infrastructure

-When you no longer need the EKS cluster and its associated resources, you can destroy them to avoid incurring further AWS charges.

-1.  **Destroy Terraform Resources**:
-    Navigate to the root directory of the project (`aws-eks-terraform/`) and run:
-    ```bash
-    terraform destroy
-    ```
-    Terraform will show you a plan of the resources to be destroyed and ask for confirmation.
-Type `yes` and press Enter to proceed.

-    **Note**: Ensure that your S3 backend state is properly managed.
-If you have versioning or other settings on your S3 bucket, they might affect the destruction process.

-## Important Considerations

--   **IAM Permissions**: The IAM user or role running Terraform must have sufficient permissions to create and manage all the AWS resources defined in this project.
--   **State Management**: Using an S3 backend with DynamoDB for locking is highly recommended for production environments to ensure state consistency and prevent concurrent modifications.
--   **Security Groups**: Pay close attention to the security group configurations within the VPC module to ensure proper network access control for your EKS cluster and nodes.
--   **Cost**: Be mindful of the AWS costs associated with running EKS clusters and related resources.
-Remember to destroy the infrastructure when it's no longer needed.
--   **Provider Versions**: The `.terraform.lock.hcl` files ensure that you are using the exact provider versions specified, which helps in maintaining consistent deployments.

----

 ## Deployment of the Retail Sample APP

 This deployment method will run the application in an existing Kubernetes cluster.